benelbaz82/ben-awscli/README.md

 # 🐧 Ben's AWS CLI

-A lightweight, developer-friendly CLI tool for managing AWS EC2 instances using Python, `boto3`, and `click`.
+A lightweight, developer-friendly CLI tool for managing AWS resources using Python, boto3, and click.
-This tool allows developers to create, start, stop, and list EC2 instances while enforcing safe, standardized practices.
+This tool allows developers to create, start, stop, and list AWS resources while enforcing safe, standardized practices.

 ---